Information for Participants

 If there are other reasons that prevent you from participating, contact us and we will try to find a solution so that you can take part.
 If it is really not possible at all, please let us know that as well.

 Please be sure to let us know whether you are attending or not.
-To do so, either use the enclosed reply card, your personal link or QR code on the invitation or get in touch by email, Whatsapp/SMS or phone call.
+To do so, either use your personal link or QR code on the invitation or get in touch by email, SMS or phone call.
 We would be happy to send you all further info by email.
 Therefore, please include your email address or another contact option when responding.

 The collectively developed conclusions will be handed over to the members of parliament.
 The latter will explain how they will deal with them in their work.
-The project also aims at developing recommendations for the Bundestag on how such formats as the Electoral District Day can become part of the political system in the future.
+The project also aims at developing recommendations for the Bundestag on how such formats as the Constituency Day can become part of the political system in the future.
 To this end, the project will be evaluated by an independent agency.
 This evaluation will also be published.
-In addition, we will present other ways to stay in touch with us at the Electoral District Day.
+In addition, we will present other ways to stay in touch with us at the Constituency Day.

 We got your data from the registration office.
-We use the data exclusively for the realisation of the Electoral District Day, do not pass it on to third parties and will delete it after the event.
+We use the data exclusively for the realisation of the Constituency Day, do not pass it on to third parties and will delete it after the event.

 Your contact person